| .idea | ||

 environment

-Custom variables available in projects' docker-compose.yml
+Custom variables available in projects' docker-compose.yml files.

-Format: Mapping of KEY: "value"
+Format: Mapping of KEY: "value" pairs

 Example: